9 Best Whale Watching Tours in Reykjavik

 Northern Lights from Reykjavik| ©Alexandro Lacadena

 This experience is done in two parts.
-During the first part, you will depart from Reykjavík harbor to the open sea looking for the Northern Lights, clearly one of the best ways to see the Northern Lights from Reykjavík.
-In a second part, you will go whale watching in the open sea.
+During the first part, you will depart from Reykjavik harbor to the open sea looking for the Northern Lights, clearly one of the best ways to see the Northern Lights from Reykjavik.
+In a second part, you will go whale watching on the high seas.

 Details of interest